 As students of the Templeton Honors College, you've answered a call to the life of the mind that will shape your choices and projects for the next four years and beyond.
-This seminar intends to prepare you for living out that vocation by leading you into careful reflection on the nature and demands of the intellectual life and on the concept of vocation, all in the context of Christian convictions and concerns.
+This seminar intends to prepare you for living out that vocation by leading you into careful reflection on the nature and demands of the intellectual life, the nature of virtue and vice, and the concept of vocation, all in the context of Christian convictions and concerns.
 Fulfills INST 150.